skylum1/Taxi-Management-Flutter-App/README.md

 using the taxi added.
 The owner provides taxi to the drivers and adds their expenses on daily basis.
 Booking scene is where a customer can book a taxi to get to the desired location

+## Demo video
+This youtube video showcases the final UI of app .(https://youtu.be/R04AN7NTY-c)
 ## Getting Started

 To build app from scratch :-